Day #322/365: Z.P.G.; a return to a curious mini-genre, bleak as an acceptable mode / a world of plastic food and simulated merriment…

 The intention was to make the original dress “…look as much like soft chain armour as I could and yet have something that would give the appearance of the scales of a serpent… (it is) sewn all over with real green beetle wings, and a narrow border in Celtic designs, worked out in rubies and diamonds“.

-Price include free UK shipping.
+Prices include free UK shipping.
 Normally ships within 7-14 days.

-Preview Burn The Witch / Molly Leigh Of The Mother Town below:
+Preview Burn The Witch / Molly Leigh Of The Mother Town below.

 Previous wandering amongst the corn rigs and Victorian light catching with Ms She Rocola at Day #39/365 of A Year In The Country.

 The full current library of the A Year In The Country Audiological Research and Pathways series: